BillysKes/melanoma-cancer_detection/README.md

 - Enhanced Quality of Life : Patients diagnosed early can avoid the severe symptoms and complications associated with advanced melanoma
 - Reduced Healthcare Costs : Early diagnosis and treatment of melanoma can substantially reduce healthcare costs associated with advanced cancer treatments

+The improved accuracy of melanoma detection can help doctors identify potential melanomas they might miss during a visual examination, and the increased efficiency can save doctors time and allowing them to focus on patients with concerning lesions flagged by the AI.
+So for both reasons, AI can lead to an early diagnosis.

 ## 2. Dataset Description